 Note that while all of the components above must be included in your report, they do not necessarily need to be organized into sections this same way.
 For example, if your approach combines ideas from multiple prior approaches, you might describe the approach in a single section with multiple subsections or, alternately, in multiple sections.
 As a second example, you might choose to combine your discussion and conclusions into one section or to combine your conclusions and future work into one section.
 However, deviations from the expected order and division of the document should be justifiable, not gratuitous.

-You should submit an electronic copy of your report before class through D2L.
-Draft Report Due: Wednesday, November 15.
-Final Report Due: Wednesday, December 10.
+You should submit an electronic copy of your report before class through Canvas.
+Draft Report Due: Wednesday, November 14.
+Final Report Due: Wednesday, December 5.
 In addition, your final report will be accompanied by brief explanations of how your final report addresses each the shortcomings noted in my feedback on your draft report.

 The final step in this project is to present your results to the class.
 You will do these in the form of a technical presentation similar to the one you will do for the Technical Paper Assignments.
 The difference here is that this presentation will be of your own work, rather than of someone else’s work.

-You should submit an electronic copy of your slides before class through D2L and turn in a printed copy at the start of class.
-Draft Slides Due: Monday, November 23.
-Final Slides Due: Monday, December 7, 3:30 pm.
+You should submit an electronic copy of your final slides before class through Canvas.
+Draft Slides Due: Monday, November 19.
+Final Slides Due: Monday, December 3, 1:29 pm.